stenhaug/website_ben_stenhaug/content/finance/roth_vs_traditional.md

 showpagemeta: yes
 ---

-WherethisIn [**saving for retirement**](https://www.benstenhaug.com/finance/investing_for_retirement/), we talked about a generic retirement account, but there are actually two types.
+In [**saving for retirement**](https://www.benstenhaug.com/finance/investing_for_retirement/), we talked about a generic retirement account, but there are actually two types.

 With a Roth retirement account, you invest money that you already paid income taxes on.
 This is how just about all money works: You earn income, pay income taxes, and then get to use the remainder for investing or consuming.
 .